Generic selectors

 According to ESPN, the government of Mexico City has announced that Estadio Azteca will be renamed Estadio Ciudad de México as early as March 2026, ahead of the FIFA World Cup.

-The latest name change to Estadio Banorte marks the second time the stadium has been renamed in its history.
+The latest name change to Estadio Banorte marks the second time the stadium has undergone a name change in its history.
 Notably, in 1997, it was called Estadio Guillermo, but that name was reversed following public backlash.
 Current survey reports indicate that about 84.6% of the public disapprove of the name Estadio Banorte, according to ESPN.

 2026 World Cup matches at Estadio Azteca